-Thematic Priority Areas (TPAs) and time-bound Task Forces (TFs) form a core part of UN-Water's efforts to increase cooperation and coherence within the UN system and are intended to "guide activities of UN-Water in order to draw on the varied expertise of the UN system and of UN-Water ~~p~~Partners" (UN-Water Operational Guidelines, 2010~~4~~).
+Thematic Priority Areas (TPAs) and time-bound Task Forces (TFs) form a core part of UN-Water's efforts to increase cooperation and coherence within the UN system and are intended to "guide activities of UN-Water in order to draw on the varied expertise of the UN system and of UN-Water ~~Partners~~" (UN-Water Operational Guidelines, 2010~~4~~).
 TPAs are established by UN-Water SPMs to offer "a structured mechanism to address more long-term strategic water-related challenges where there is a high degree of inter-agency activities and/or where increased co-ordination is desirable" (Ibid).
-Each TPA is coordinated by one or more UN-Water ~~M~~member.
-Other UN-Water ~~m~~Members or ~~p~~Partners may join as TPA members.
+Each TPA is coordinated by one or more UN-Water ~~Member~~.
+Other UN-Water ~~Member~~ or ~~Partners~~ may join as TPA members.
 A full list of current and past TPAs and TFs of UN-Water is located in Annex 2.
 Annex 1 provides an overview of the Thematic Priority Areas of UN-Water, their coordination/membership, and main activities and achievements throughout the Decade.

-In addition to working through TPAs, UN-Water also carries out its work through activities of its TFs, which likewise draw on the expertise of the UN system and of UN-Water ~~p~~Partners.
+In addition to working through TPAs, UN-Water also carries out its work through activities of its TFs, which likewise draw on the expertise of the UN system and of UN-Water ~~Partners~~.
 TFs are likewise established by the UN-Water SPMs but are time-bound to focus on a specific area of interest or an emerging issue.
-Like TPAs, TFs are formed by ~~M~~members and ~~P~~partners of UN-Water but may also invite other stakeholders or individuals if deemed useful.
+Like TPAs, TFs are formed by ~~Member~~ and ~~Partners~~ of UN-Water but may also invite other stakeholders or individuals if deemed useful.
 They produce work plans and terms of reference for time-bound activities.
 The tables in Annex 2, in addition to the outcomes of the TPAs, provide a detailed overview of the ongoing and past TFs of UN-Water, their membership, objectives and main activities during the Decade.

-Comment [UNW-DPC35]: See comment about Table of Contents.
-We have moved tables to the Annexes as per instructions from SPM 20.
+Comment [LMB35]: See comment about Table of Contents.
+We would prefer to keep in the Annexes, Tables and references to them in the text until a wider discussion with SPM about removing them.